Hiroaki Nakanishi: Business career

 Nakanishi joined Hitachi's Omika Works Computer Control Design Department in 1970 immediately after graduating from college.
 His first management position was in the Information and Telecommunications Group.
 He became the managing director of Hitachi Europe in 1998, before being promoted to senior vice president six years later.
 He became the chairman of Hitachi America and chairman of Hitachi Global Storage Technologies in 2007.
 This was regarded as a "consolation prize" for being passed on as the parent company's president.
 However, he and other colleagues were called back to the parent group after it sustained record losses for a Japanese manufacturer in 2009.

 Nakanishi became president of Hitachi in 2010.
-He started the Smart Transformation Project which restructured the company following the global financial crisis, including the sale of HGST (Hitachi storage business) to Western Digital.
+He started the Smart Transformation Project which restructured the company following the 2008 financial crisis, including the sale of HGST (Hitachi storage business) to Western Digital.
 He established a board of directors at Hitachi similar to ones in the Western world, with non-executive directors holding a majority.
 Under his leadership, the company gradually decreased the number of its subsidiaries listed on the Tokyo Stock Exchange from over twenty to just two.

 Nakanishi was chosen as chairman of the Japan Business Federation (Keidanren) in 2018.
 This was welcomed by local and international investors, who saw the election of the reformist Nakanishi to the conservative business lobby as recognition by the Keidanren that it needed to make improvements to corporate governance.
 As chairman, he advocated for the government to invest in digital technology, a drive supported by Yoshihide Suga upon becoming prime minister in 2020.
 He was also instrumental in prompting the Federation to support the country's promise to become carbon neutral by 2050, in spite of its traditional opposition to climate change initiatives.